gammann/TroopWebHost/Leaderboard/README.md

 Auto-save writes refreshed former-member/merit-badge data directly back into this Custom Page's saved source, instead of copying and pasting it in manually.
-It needs one more site-specific value:
+It needs one site-specific value:
 `SELF_SECTION_ID`.

 1. Manually edit this Custom Page once (follow Step 1, 4–5).